faiyazh6/oncore-files/README.md

 # Oncore Files

-Welcome to the GitHub repository for **Oncore Health**, an AI-enabled workflow automation platform dedicated to enhancing oncology care.
-This repository contains the frontend and server components of our platform, aimed at reducing administrative burdens in oncology care settings.
+Welcome to part of the project I worked on for **Oncore Health**, an AI-enabled workflow automation platform dedicated to enhancing oncology care.
+This repository contains the frontend and server components of the platform, aimed at reducing administrative burdens in oncology care settings.

 ## Repository Structure